jmdaweb/NVDARemoteServer/readme.md

 Run debug.cmd to start the server in debugging mode.

+If you want to run the server inside a Docker container, use a command similar to the following:

+docker run -d -p 6837:6837 --name my_nvda_remote jmdaweb/nvda-remote-server:latest

+You can change jmdaweb/nvda-remote-server:latest to your custom image name if you have built it.
+The --name argument specifies the container name.
+If you want to use a diferent port, change the first part after -p.
+The second must be always 6837.

 ##Log files

 Do you run the server in production mode and it suddenly is stopped?
 Now you can look at the following files: